adaptris/interlok-docs/docs/pages/developer/developer-ui-optional-components.md

 }
 ```

-And another real example, this is from the [interlok-jmx-jms-stubs](https://github.com/adaptris/interlok-jmx-jms/raw/develop/interlok-jmx-jms-stubs/build.gradle) project, here you can see a real example of adding the 'Developer Only' flag, also this project adds the 'url' field to the properties node, rather than at the root:
+And another real example from the [interlok-jmx-jms-stubs](https://github.com/adaptris/interlok-jmx-jms/raw/develop/interlok-jmx-jms-stubs/build.gradle) project where you can see an example of adding the 'Developer Only' flag.
+This project also adds the 'url' field to the properties node, rather than at the root:
 ```groovy
 pom.withXml {
       pom.withXml {